-The Idaho Board of Psychological Examiners, Social Work Examiners and Counselor Examiners have the general responsibility of regulating the practice of licensed psychologists, social workers and clinical professional counselors.
+The Idaho Board of Psychological Examiners, Social Work Examiners and Professional Counselor Examiners have the general responsibility of regulating the practice of licensed psychologists, social workers, and professional counselors.
 The licensure of any individual under the licensing laws of Idaho does not imply or constitute an endorsement of that psychologist or counselor nor guarantee effectiveness of treatment.
-The Idaho Board of Psychological Examiners, Social Work Examiners and Counselor Examiners, through the Idaho Bureau of Occupational Licenses, Owyhee Plaza, 1109 Main Street, Suite 220, Boise, Idaho 83702-5642, is responsible for licensure of psychologists, social workers and counselors within the state of Idaho.
+The Idaho Board of Psychological Examiners, Social Work Examiners and Professional Counselor Examiners, through the Idaho Division of Occupational and Professional Licenses, 11351 W Chinden Building 6, Boise, Idaho 83714, is responsible for licensure of psychologists, social workers, and professional counselors within the state of Idaho.

-Sexual intimacy between a counselor and patient is never appropriate, and should be reported to the Idaho Board of Psychological Examiners, Social Work Examiners or Counselor Examiners.
-Psychologists, Social Workers and Counselors are required to adhere to the professional code of ethics adopted by the Idaho Board of Psychological Examiners, Social Work Examiners and Counselor Examiners.
+Sexual intimacy between a counselor and patient is never appropriate and should be reported to the Idaho Board of Psychological Examiners, Social Work Examiners or Professional Counselor Examiners.
+Psychologists, Social Workers and Professional Counselors are required to adhere to the professional code of ethics adopted by the Idaho Board of Psychological Examiners, Social Work Examiners and Professional Counselor Examiners.